-While not all inclusive, the types of violence listed and defined below are currently addressed through resources and training at the College.
+While not all inclusive, the types of violence listed and defined below are currently addressed through resources and training at the university.
 The types of violence are listed alphbetically.

 Committing any crime resulting in bodily injury that is committed because of the perpetrator's bias against the victim's actual or perceived race, gender, religion, ethnicity/national origin, sexual orientation, or disability.
 Bias, prejudice, or hatred must be the motivation for committing the crime as evidenced by such things as racial or other slurs, comments, actions (i.e. burning a cross) or graffiti.
 Racial or other slurs alone, however, do not constitute hate crimes.

 Hazing, as defined by StopHazing.org, refers to any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades or risks emotional and/or physical harm, regardless of the person's willingness to participate.
 In years past, hazing practices were typically considered harmless pranks or comical antics associated with young men in fraternities.
 Activities that are often considered hazing include such include paddling in any form; creation of excessive fatigue; physical and psychological shock quests, treasure hunts, scavenger hunts, road trips or any other activities; wearing publicly any apparel which is conspicuous and not normally in good taste; engaging in public stunts of buffoonery; morally degrading or humiliating games or activities; late work sessions which interfere with scholastic activities; and any other activities which are not consistent with the regulations and policy of the university.